 We live in a fast-paced society and everything seems to be fighting to grab our attention.
 Intellectual and artistic pursuits are sometimes disregarded because of length, difficulty, or traditional means of distribution.
 Since there is such an interest in social media and quickly picking up snippets of information, now is an excellent time to connect art musicians to the public with short, emotionally accessible pieces through live performance and social media.
-As a composer and musicologist, I find it very important to bring new music to a variety of people because it has the potential to open up new experiences and feelings in people who don’t normally attend concerts.
+I find it very important to bring new music to a variety of people because it has the potential to open up new experiences and feelings in people who don’t normally attend concerts.

 The project entitled Moment Miniatures is a series of fifty short pieces that were written in 2016.
 They are all between one and three minutes and are for a multitude of instruments.
 The miniatures are all based on a specific mood, and the goal is for the audience to feel the piece’s emotion by the time the piece concludes.* Similar to the ancient Greek’s doctrine of ethos and the Baroque’s doctrine of the affections, these small works are meant to rouse a distinct, shared emotion within the audience through contemporary art music.